 The voter registration deadline is 25 days before an election.
 Your county board of elections must receive your completed application, postmarked by the voter registration deadline before an election.
 Your application will otherwise not be processed until after the election.

 - Download and complete the appropriate voter registration application.
 Make sure to complete all required fields.

 - Print the application.

 - Sign the application (ink to paper).
-If you are a new registrant, you must submit the original application by mail or in-person.
+If you are a new registrant, you must submit the original application by mail or in person.
 If you are an existing registrant in the county and are using the form to update your information, you may also fax or email the signed form.

 - Mail the form to your county board of elections.

+Failure to complete a required field will slow your registration.
 If the application is complete and you meet all qualifications to vote, the county board of elections will mail you a voter registration card.
 This mailing is non-forwardable and serves to verify your address.
 If the U.S. Postal Service returns a card as undeliverable, a second mailing will be sent.
 If the second mailing is returned as undeliverable, the voter registration will be denied.